daronphang/programming-resources/computer-science/encoding/character.md

 ## Unicode vs ASCII

 ASCII is deisgned to represent basic English characters (128 characters).
 Uses one byte to represent each character.

 Unicode designed to support characters from all languages across the world (1,000,000 characters).
 Supports up to four bytes per character.

-## Base64 vs HEX (Base16)

-Different ways of representing bytes (binary).
-HEX takes 2 characters for each byte while Base64 takes 4 characters for every 3 bytes and hence, it is more efficient i.e. 100K file will take 200K to encode in HEX and 133K in Base64.

-## Reading Weird Characters

-The editor/browser that's trying to read the document is assuming the wrong encoding.